Washington, DC Debt Relief: All You Need to Know

 Debt Consolidation Loans

-Sometimes, instead of devising a monthly payment plan, debt consolidation loans can be taken out to repay debts.
-This involves a single loan covering all other debts, which is then repaid over a set period of time.
+Instead of devising a monthly payment plan, you can use a debt consolidation loan to repay debts.
+This involves securing a single loan covering all other debts, which is then repaid over a set period of time.
 Interest is also included in this figure.
-Debt consolidation loans will often require an upfront payment to begin with.

 Debt Settlement

-Credit counseling may take place with the help of a credit counseling agency to develop a personalized plan to reach financial freedom.
+Credit counseling takes place with the help of a credit counseling agency.
+Once the organization connects you with a certified credit counselor, you can develop a personalized plan to reach financial freedom.

-A candidate will work with a credit counselor.
-These people are certified and trained in dealing with consumer credit, budgeting, and debt management plans.
-These counselors also give advice on how to create a budget and plan to become debt free through free financial education and helping you obtain copies of your credit reports.
+Counselors are trained to educate you on consumer credit and debt management plans.
+These counselors also give advice on how to create a budget and provide financial education.
+They can also help you obtain copies of your credit reports.

 Bankruptcy

-A bankruptcy filing is another solution for people seeking debt relief.
-Some elect to liquidate their assets or create a repayment plan if debt repayment overwhelms them.
+A bankruptcy filing is another solution for people seeking debt relief, although it's considered by many financial experts to be the last option.
+When filing for bankruptcy, some individuals elect to liquidate their assets or create a repayment plan if they're overwhelmed by debt payments.

 Debt Forgiveness